realityforge/planet_quake/README.md

   * Removed SDL inputs, touch support on mobile works
   * New cl_lazyLoad, 1 for on load lowest quality until displayed, 2 set all to default and try to load from sv_dlURL
   * Offline mode for local and LAN games, just visit quake.games and run the command `\offline` in the console to cache all necessary files to local storage.
 [Google Reference](https://developers.google.com/web/fundamentals/codelabs/offline)
+  * Web-worker dedicated local server for mesh networked gaming.
   * Many, many bug fixes

 Coming soon!
   * Huffman decoding for proxy, Man-In-The-Middle always on twitch.tv streaming at no expense to the game server
   * Multiple QVM loader, multiple map loader in parallel with teleport switch
+  * Multi-view, seamless Demo playback, instant replay, Demo voting and spectating
+  * Synchronized server/AI for offline and connection interruptions
   * Repacking-as-a-service, uploader for repacking game content
+  * Mesh networking with geographically distributed and load balanced proxy servers, using dedicated server web-workers.
   * .cfg file uploads/local imports
-  * Synchronized server/AI for offline and connection interruptions
   * Procedurally generated game content and maps
   * Many mod support, compiling and playing lots of different game types, capture the flag with 3+ teams
   * Campaign mode, playing older engine content and playing as enemy characters, new AI for old enemies